privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 sudo docker stop $(sudo docker ps -a -q)
 ```

-Remove one or more specific containers
+Remove one or more specific containers:

 ```sh
 # Use the docker ps command with the -a flag to locate